menacit/logging_course/34-agents.md

 and community members to replace Logstash on end-points/log producers.

-Built using libbeat, sharing common features and configuration file format.
+Built using "libbeat", sharing common features and configuration file format.

 Available in proprietary and open-source versions.